 Eat Pray Love (2010)

 One of the all-time favorite movies that inspire travel, starring Julia Roberts as Elizabeth Gilbert, who’s recent divorce triggers a journey of self-discovery in the form of a round the world trip visiting Italy, India, and Bali.
 We challenge anyone not to feel the wanderlust while watching this one.
+Or to come away and not want to go to any of the featured destinations!

 The Way (2010)